 Rape was an unforgivable sin to their kind.
 Males who committed that ultimate sin, were always put to death to free the female from being bound to her abuser.

-Even though forced bonds were weaker then true mate bonds, it was still a bond.
+Even though forced bonds were far weaker than true mate bonds, it was still a bond.
 It would still prevent a female from making another of her choosing.

 “So it’s my fault?”
 Leila said.